 Use an informal and conversational tone for your essay, but not as informal as colloquial speech.
 (You know, don’t like tell us you like to go to Starbucks because it’s like your favorite thing.)

 Avoid using slang or popular buzz words (unless they’re used as part of a dialogue).

 Do not write it in a formal tone as if it were a research paper.

 Should I Use Humor in My College Essay

-Before we begin working on our opening paragraph, let’s review some of the common mistakes many students make when planning on how to start a college application essay and developing their story.
+Before we begin working on our opening paragraph, let’s review eight of the common mistakes many students make when planning on how to start their application essay and develop their story.
 Any one of these below could represent a potential landmine for your essay, so we are going to learn how to avoid them.

 Example 1 – Wordiness